-Disclaimer: I’m a PR professional who just enjoy thinking, reading, and learning about topics well-beyond my educational background.
+Disclaimer: I’m a PR professional who enjoys thinking, reading, and learning about topics far beyond my academic background.

 How close are we to an actual AI singularity?

-Is artificial intelligence plausible in a foreseeable future?
+Is artificial intelligence plausible in the foreseeable future?
 This is a question that has been taunting me for quite some time.
-Maybe it shouldn’t, because I have nor training or experience on this matter at all.
-Nor do I have an journalistic ambitions — I just can’t help thinking about it.

 When I’m thinking about artificial intelligence, I’m not thinking about AI in a general way — my smartphone is “smart” in many ways for sure, but I wouldn’t regard it as sentient.
 For narrow “smart” applications, Artificial Narrow Intelligence (ANI), it seems efficient to build specialised computer systems to perform specific tasks.

 In short: ANI is already real.

 But if we mean to explore the possibility of an actual singularity, Artificial General Intelligence (AGI), where a non-biological system is allowed to become sentient, a growing number of experts seem to be suggesting that we’re getting close to AGI.
 Maybe dangerously close.

 Is this because we’re able to build more complex computational systems?
 Will we eventually create a computer so complex that it just “comes to life?”